rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-3-1-en.md

 <section id="s2">
   <h2>Security screening application</h2>
-  <p>You must complete an online Security Screening Application, accessed through GCKey.
-GCKey is a service provided by the Government of Canada that allows you to securely access programs and services.
-If selected, we will send you instructions on how to create your GCKey and submit your personal information through the online Security Screening Application.</p>
+  <p>You must complete an online Security Screening Application, accessed through the <a href="/en/careers-rcmp/security-screening-portal">security screening portal</a> using a GCKey or a Sign-In Partner account.</p>
+    <p>GCKey is a service provided by the Government of Canada that allows you to securely access programs and services.
+If selected, we will send you instructions on how to create your GCKey and submit your personal information through the online security screening portal.</p>
   <p>If you have any technical issues or questions about the security screening process, contact one of the following:</p>
   <ul>
-    <li>For GCKey account: 1-855-438-1102</li>
+    <li>GCKey account: 1-855-438-1102</li>
-    <li>For Security Screening Application: <a href="mailto:mailto:rcmp.rmapplicant-postulantmr.grc@rcmp-grc.gc.ca">rcmp.rmapplicant-postulantmr.grc@rcmp-grc.gc.ca</a></li>
+    <li>Security Screening Application: <a href="mailto:rcmp.rmapplicant-postulantmr.grc@rcmp-grc.gc.ca">rcmp.rmapplicant-postulantmr.grc@rcmp-grc.gc.ca</a></li>
   </ul>
 </section>